ppy/osu-wiki/news/2023/2023-05-21-project-loved-may-2023.md

 [![](/wiki/shared/news/2023-05-21-project-loved-may-2023/1594935.jpg)](https://osu.ppy.sh/community/forums/topics/1767918)

-[Fellsius - Talk](https://osu.ppy.sh/beatmapsets/1594935#taiko) by ::uone::{ user=5321719 } and [My Angel Koishi](https://osu.ppy.sh/users/8273098)\
+[Fellsius - Talk](https://osu.ppy.sh/beatmapsets/1594935#taiko) by ::uone::{ user=5321719 } and ::My Angel Koishi::{ user=8273098 }\
 126 BPM, 3:25 | 6.08★\
 *description written by ::Boaz::{ user=13302996 }*

-Lets have a conversation about ::uone::{ user=5321719 } and [My Angel Koishi](https://osu.ppy.sh/users/8273098)'s map of [Talk](https://osu.ppy.sh/beatmapsets/1594935#taiko).
+Lets have a conversation about ::uone::{ user=5321719 } and ::My Angel Koishi::{ user=8273098 }'s map of [Talk](https://osu.ppy.sh/beatmapsets/1594935#taiko).
 Infamous for the insane tech challenge it provides, I believe *Talk* deserves a spot in this month's Loved picks!
 Don't be fooled by the low OD, Talk is a real struggle to acc with its many creative snappings.
 Talk provides it all: bursts, techy snappings and many more for you to experience.

 So what are you waiting for?
 I'm done talking... 🎤